Brand New By Tomorrow (2007, 38.09) **½/T |

 Mellotron used:

-Montrose, featuring guitar whizz Ronnie Montrose (ex-Edgar Winter Group) and vocalist Sammy Hagar, shot to prominence with their five-star debut, Montrose (***** - see, I told you so) in 1973.
+Montrose, featuring guitar whizz Ronnie Montrose (ex-Edgar Winter Group) and vocalist Sammy Hagar, shot to prominence with their five-star debut, Montrose (***** - see, I told you) in 1973.
 An absolute classic, it's an obvious influence on bands such as Van Halen later in the decade, though don't let that put you off; even Van Halen started off good...
 Oddly enough, Hagar ended up singing for them.
 Life imitating art, maybe?
 Possibly art imitating shite.
-Anyway, Montrose followed their debut with Paper Money a year later, but it has to be said that the fire was already burning out for them; it's not a bad album, but not really a patch on its predecessor.
+Anyway, Montrose followed their debut with Paper Money a year later, but it has to be said that the fire was already burning out for them; they really did not have the fire.
+To be fair, it's not a bad album, but not really a patch on its predecessor.

 Current availability: